 Setup could not be easier – put the 36 pieces in the centre of the table and you are ready to start.

-The idea is to roll the dice, find the matching colour and piece and grab it before your opponents can.
+The idea is to roll the dice, find the matching colour and shape in the pile on the table and grab it before your opponents can.
 The first die has a different colour on each face, the other die has a different shape.

 Simple.
 Well, not really.
-Hand/eye speed is an essential component, other players can steal your pieces and if you grab the wrong piece you have to put it back AND forfeit one of your other pieces.
+Hand/eye speed and observation are an essential component of this game, other players can steal your pieces and if you grab the wrong piece you have to put it back AND forfeit one of your other pieces.

-We played this as a family with the kids being 10 and 7 years old and we all had a great time.
+We played this as a family, 2 adults and 2 kids (including a teenager), and we all had a great time.
 It is really simple to play, fast and lots of fun.
-Initially we played on a table, but with all the grabbing pieces kept flying off the table so have switched to playing on the carpet which works much better for this game.
+Initially we played on a table, but with all the grabbing, pieces kept flying off the table so we have switched to playing on the carpet which we found worked much better for this game.
 It is a very short game, taking around 10 minutes to finish which means that you can get a few rounds in and there is always a different winner.

-Because the only abilities required are eye and hand speed this means that the whole family, no matter what their age, can join it – although as I found out, watch out for those sharp fingernails!
+Because the only abilities required are observation skills and hand speed this means that the whole family, no matter what their age, can join it – although as I found out, watch out for those sharp fingernails!

 Grabolo is definitely a fun game to play as a family or with friends.
 There is minimal setup needed, rules are clear and easy to understand and the small footprint of the game makes it easy to store.
-It is also very easy to take with you if you wanted it as a travel game.
+It is also very easy to take with you if you wanted it as a travel game as it is small and compact in its plastic tube.
 So whether it is a rainy day or family game night, Grabolo is excellent, fast fun.
+Grab yours today!